HabibSAID/Smart_Scene_Exporter/README.md

 The tool scans scene hierarchies and dependencies to export only what’s needed — keeping projects lightweight, structured, and free from broken references.

+it's main use case is to easily move scenes between projects.

 ✨ Features

 📦 Scene export system